GeDiez/webpack-configuration/README.md

-# Project
+# My Webpack configuration

-Webpack configuration with wepack-dev-server
+Webpack configuration with wepack-dev-server for enviroments development and production

 ## Getting Started